 Just ask my family. 🙂

-But I think the reason the gift closet gets such a bad rap is that so many people don’t realize how to use it.
+But I think the gift closet gets such a bad rap because so many people don’t realize how to use it.

 a girl after my own heart.
 I have been doing this for years and it is such a help, come Christmas, birthdays etc. Take care and keep well in this worrying time we are going through